36 awesome electric sports car models that we can’t wait for! [Update]

 Fisker plans to unveil an electric convertible GT, which it is developing under a ‘Fisker Ronin‘ project at Fisker Magic Works in the UK, in August 2023.
 According to David King, the senior vice president of engineering at Fisker Magic Works, the Fisker sports car would have the spirit of “a proper British sports car.”

-Production of the Ronin is likely to start in H2 2024, and the base price could be under USD 200,000.
-Fisker will showcase the Ronin at the company’s first investor day event in 2023, Chairman and CEO Henrik Fisker said during the company’s Q1 2022 earnings conference call on February 27, 2023.
+Production of the Ronin is likely to start in the second half of 2024, and the base price could be under USD 200,000.
+Fisker will likely showcase a prototype of the Ronin at the Product Vision Day on August 3, 2023, at 4 PM PT, Chairman and CEO Henrik Fisker said during the company’s Q1 2022 earnings conference call on February 27, 2023.

 Honda “flagship” electric sports car